popescuaaa/popescuaaa/README.md

 ### Hi there 👋.
 I am Andrei and I like to build things.

-I like to work | read | share (on) projects about Artificial Intelligence and Machine Learning 🤖, Web Development and Operating Systems.
-I spend most of my time reading about the newest technologies and working on side projects with them.
-The world full of possibilities if you have ambition and curiosity.

-- 🔭 I’m currently pursuing my bachelor degree in computer science and engineering, with focus on Artificial Intelligence and working on my thesis project, a research oriented project on Time Series Generation using Generative Adversarial Models (TimeGAN)
+All about data and Machine Learning 🤖.
+Highly enthusiastic & coffee lover ☕.

+- 🔭 I'm a Software Engineer based in Bucharest with 3 years of industry experience.
-- 🌱 I’m currently learning about Deep Leaning and I am using PyTorch as a day to day task.
+- 🌱 I’m currently developing my career working with lots of data and I try to get insights from them.
-- 👯 I’m not looking to collaborate right now 🤷🏻
 - 📫 How to reach me:
 ```
 @contact {